tsmit317/scrape-behind-login/README.md

 - The webdriver is pretty straight forward.
 Once you know the html element ID names, you can instruct the driver insert the username/passwords into the input fields.
 Then you can instruct the driver to click on a submit button via an element name or its XPath.

-- I used [WebDriver Manager](https://pypi.org/project/webdriver-manager/) package to save time since it sets driver binaries without having to actually download them.
+- I used the [WebDriver Manager](https://pypi.org/project/webdriver-manager/) package to save time since it sets driver binaries without having to actually download them.

 - There is the option of running the driver headless, that is, without a GUI which can save resources and time.
 It is commented out in the script.